codybadger/codybadger.github.io/cv/index.md

 Cruise is building the world’s most advanced self-driving vehicles to safely connect people with the places, things, and experiences they care about.

-* Plan, schedule, and execute hardware reliability tests on compute and sensor systems.
+* Plan, schedule, and execute hardware reliability tests on compute, sensor, and cargo systems.
+* Manage Cruise's cargo reliability validation tests.
 * Cross-functional work with reliability, design, manufacturing, failure analysis teams to get components/systems tested that represents reality.

 ## Powertrain Test Engineer [Zero Motorcycles](www.zeromotorcycles.com)